 Feb 24, 2018: Our second generation psycho-immunological technique eliminated the OCD fear and anxiety in two clients.
 However, their contamination issues and some compulsive behaviors remained.

-August 9, 2016: Our first successful treatment for this disorder was accomplished Monday, August 9, 2016.
-We continue to test and refining our approach.
+August 9, 2016: Our first test treatment for mild OCD fear using regression to eliminate the cytoplasm fungus.
+We continue to test and refine our approach.

 The symptoms of OCD

 A person with OCD has a continuous feeling of anxiety or fear (and often paranoia).
 Characteristic behaviors to this disorder include compulsive hand washing, fear of contamination and poisoning, and often feelings of paranoia.
 Repetitive, compulsive behaviors are designed to try and reduce the undefined feelings of fear and anxiety.
 Often, the person with the disorder becomes delusional trying to explain their feelings - e.g., people are trying to poison them, the government is after them, etc.

 It turns out that the anxiety part of the disorder is not some sort psychological problem.
-Instead, the root cause is a particular type of bacterial infection that lives in the cytoplasm of the afflicted person's primary cell.
-This organism(s) gives continuous feelings of fear and anxiety to the person.
+Instead, the root cause of the OCD fear is a particular type of fungal infection that lives in the cytoplasm of the afflicted person's primary cell.
+This organism(s) induces continuous feelings of fear and anxiety to the person.
 In essence, their surroundings (as viewed from the nucleus) are toxic, induce fear and anxiety, and feel threatening.
 This is experienced by the person as being 'surrounded by a feeling of anxiety or fear' outside their body, up to a distance of 10-20 feet.